Made for life under water

 - Archimedes law: No mechanical operations; only using buoyancy and ballasting.

-- Robust: Designed for worst of offshore conditions (15 Hs).
-No surface components when submerged.
+- Robust: Designed for the roughest offshore conditions (15 Hs).
+No surface components when submerged (only communications buoy).

 - Low wear and tear: Only flexible components; natural behaviour.